-- at a group level, - with reference to the qualitative information included in the NFS, and in particular to the business model, the policies adopted and the main risks, we carried out interviews and acquired supporting documentation to verify its consistency with available evidence; - b) with reference to quantitative information, we performed analytical procedures as well as limited tests, in order to assess, on a sample basis, the accuracy of consolidation of the information. - for Reply SpA and the Italian and German subsidiaries of the Group, which were selected on the basis of their activities and their contribution to the performance indicators at a consolidated level, we gathered supporting documentation regarding the correct application of the procedures and calculation methods used for the key performance indicators.
+- at a group level, - with reference to the qualitative information included in the NFS, and in particular to the business model, the policies adopted and the main risks, we carried out interviews and acquired supporting documentation to verify its consistency with available evidences; - b) with reference to quantitative information, we performed analytical procedures as well as limited tests, in order to assess, on a sample basis, the accuracy of consolidation of the information. - for Reply SpA and the Italian and German subsidiaries of the Group, which were selected on the basis of their activities and their contribution to the performance indicators at a consolidated level we met local management and we gathered supporting documentation regarding the correct application of the procedures and calculation methods used for the indicators.